 Fountain pen inks are made up of dyes.
-When the inks are applied to blotting paper the dyes are released and the colours spread outwards – imagine a drop of petrol on wet tarmac.
+When applied to kitchen paper towel the dyes are released and the colours spread outwards (chromatography) – imagine a drop of petrol on a wet tarmac surface.
 I have found a way of achieving and utilising this effect on watercolour paper.
 The chromatic process is very much serendipity led and the beauty of the final outcomes are invariably dictated by this.
-Because they are natural and non contrived, the viewer is naturally drawn to them, like watching clouds or a sunset.
-I’m also a firm believer in the concept of ‘less is more’ and through these processes you can get so much from so little.
-I also love the idea of alchemy or in this case, creating a gold effect through subjecting fountain pen inks to the destructive behaviour of bleach.
+Because they are natural and non contrived, the viewer is naturally drawn to them – like watching clouds or a sunset.
+The project also champions the concept of alchemy or in this case, creating a gold effect through subjecting fountain pen inks to the destructive behaviour of bleach.
 But this is merely a beginning.
 Ongoing experimentation, regularly reveals new and visually exciting painting, illustration and lettering techniques as well as being able to create all colours through mixing together the four base fountain pen inks of Cyan, Magenta, Yellow and Black.